Fraunhofer-IIS/RAGonite/wsdm25-confluence/README.md

 - We demonstrate RAGONITE, a new RAG system that concatenates page titles, headings, and surrounding text to raw contents of evidences for better retrieval and answering;
 - We compute counterfactual attribution distributions over retrieved evidences as causal explanations for answers;
 - We bring tables under RAGonite’s scope by linearizing each record (row) via verbalization and similar techniques;
-- We create ConfQuestions, a benchmark with 300 conversational questions for evaluating RAG-based heterogeneous QA.
-The benchmark and all other artifacts for this work are public at https://github.com/Fraunhofer-IIS/RAGonite.
+- We release ConfQuestions, a benchmark with 300 conversational questions for evaluating RAG-based heterogeneous QA.

 ## System outline